top of page

 Squadron Dispatch #1

-Dear Squadron Members,
+Dear Squadron Pilots,

 Welcome to the first Angels One Six newsletter!
 I’m thrilled to have you with us as we prepare to take to the skies in late-2025.
 As an early supporter, you'll be receiving exclusive updates, behind-the-scenes insights, and special opportunities as the Kickstarter launch approaches.